AdamWirehed/AdamWirehed/README.md

 - 🎓 M. Sc student i Engineering Mathematics and Computational Science at Chalmers University of Technology
 - 💼 Summer Internship R&D at Ericsson
-  - Implemented a continuous training pipeline system for monetoring, evaluating and training machine learning models in production
+  - Implemented a continuous training pipeline system for monitoring, evaluating and training machine learning models in production
   - Inspired by the paper "The ML Test Score" by Google
 - 🌍 Gothenburg, Sweden
 - 📫 Contact information: